CLOSE X

 Share

-a white horse pulling a carriage on the Golden Isles of Georgia
+a horse-drawn carriage on the Golden Isles of Georgia

 Beautiful islands, unknown to many travelers…